-"The meeting is a great opportunity for the people of Down East to learn about polluted runoff and what it might be doing to the creeks in their backyards," Tursi said.
+"The meeting is a great opportunity for the people in the western end of the county to learn about polluted runoff and what it might be doing to the creeks in their backyards," Tursi said.
 "They'll also have a chance to learn the truth about the new stormwater rules and how they can support cleaning up our coastal waters."